Eastgate Bondi Junction

-Transport

-The Eastern Suburbs railway line offer frequent services to Bondi Junction station which is a short walk from the centre.

-Eastgate Bondi Junction has bus connections operated by Transdev John Holland and Transit Systems to the Sydney CBD, Eastern Suburbs and Inner West.

-Eastgate Bondi Junction has multi level car park with 923 spaces.

 History

 Eastgate Bondi Junction opened in 1983 below the Eastgate residential apartment and included Kmart, Coles New World and Harris Farm Markets in the level below Kmart in basement car park level.
 It was the fourth shopping centre in Bondi Junction to be built after Grace Bros, The Carousel and Bondi Junction Plaza.
 It is now the second shopping centre in the suburb to the much larger Westfield Bondi Junction just 350m away.

 Eastgate Bondi Junction underwent a redevelopment in March 2013 with the mezzanine level and amenities refurbished and an Aldi Supermarket, The Reject Shop and many new stores added.
 Some existing stores including Lowes, Liquorland, Soul Origin, Specsavers, Blooms The Chemist, Australia Post, The Reject Shop and Just Cuts were refurbished with new ones like KFC.

 Harris Farm Markets closed on 3 April 2018 with a large, modern Harris Farm Markets opened in Westfield Bondi Junction opposite Coles, down the road.
 The space vacated by Harris Farm was replaced by Dan Murphy's which opened on 16 December 2020.

 In July 2019 Eastgate Bondi Junction underwent a facelift which included a new facade.
 David Wilson Chemist drugstore and Habitania furniture store closed.
 Work on the new awning and facade commenced on 29 July 2019 and was completed in late 2019.
 Several stores shuttered with COVID pandemic and remain empty lots as of 2022.
 This facelift also included a number of new stores including a KFC and Coles also underwent a facelift which was completed on 26 September 2020 and is considered the 'poshest' in Australia.

-In March 2024, the property was acquired by Charter Hall.

-Tenants

-Eastgate Bondi Junction has 15,491m² of floor space.
-The major retailers include Kmart, Aldi and Coles.